couchbaselabs/docs-ng/content/couchbase-manual-2.1/command-line-interface-for-administration.markdown

 The `cbrestore` tool restores data from a file to an entire cluster or to a single bucket in the cluster.
 Items that had been written to file on disk will be restored to RAM.

+`cbbackup`, `cbrestore` and `cbtransfer` do not communicate with external IP addresses for server nodes outside of a cluster.
+They can only communicate with nodes from a node list obtained within a cluster.
+You should perform backup, restore, or transfer to data from a node within a Couchbase cluster.
+This also means that if you install Couchbase Server with the default IP address, you cannot use an external hostname to access it.
+For general information about hostnames for the server, see [Using Hostnames with Couchbase Server](#couchbase-getting-started-hostnames).

-The tool is in the following locations, depending on your
+The tool is in the following locations, depending on your platform:
-platform:

 <a id="table-couchbase-admin-cmdline-cbrestore-locs"></a>